RESEARCH AND ADVOCACY FOR SUSTAINABLE DEVELOPMENT

 6. Innovation: Encouraging creativity and new approaches to solve environmental and climate change-related problems.

-7. Excellence: Striving for the highest quality in research, advocacy, and operations.
+7. Excellence: Striving for the highest quality in research, advocacy, and practical implementation.

 8. Sustainability: Promoting practices that protect the environment and ensure long-term viability.